franvillamil/vox_military/README.md

 When running the scripts, any order is fine as long as it respects the taskflow above.
 Also, it is possible to run separate scripts or to use `make` to run the whole project (notes on this below).
 We present here an order that **creates the datasets**, runs the **main analyses** and the **extra analyses**.
 Every task corresponds to a folder that includes only one **.R file** and an **output** folder (if it's not there or is deleted, you might have to create it before running the R code).
 The R files read from the output folders of previous tasks.

+**Note:** the `setwd` command is commented out in every file.
+Remember to change it to the current directory, unless you're using `make`.

 **Data creation:**

 - [`download_elections`](.): downloads the electoral data from Spain, using the `infoelectoral` package